Liangbuleng/game-theory-agent-workbench/README.md

 Demo mode uses a synthetic responsible-sourcing example with precomputed artifacts.
 It does not call external LLM APIs and does not run WolframScript.

-## Generated Files

-User projects, uploaded papers, logs, and generated outputs are written under `output/` and are intentionally ignored by git.

-Do not commit `.env`, real papers, or generated project outputs.

 ---